Farmer-Led Research

 The Latest Research from PFI

 In a Nutshell Wild bird populations can thrive in properly managed working landscapes.
 Cattle activity changes grassland structure; creating areas with short and tall vegetation, which provides habitat that is less available in conservation areas.
-Rotationally grazed pastures …
+For some species, …

-In a Nutshell Three farmers provided enterprise budgets for cucumber production in 2016.
-Cucumbers were grown in a heated greenhouse (Ann Franzenburg), an unheated high tunnel (Emma Johnson), and an open field (Jan Libbey).
-Franzenburg, Johnson, and Libbey …
+In a Nutshell Two farmers provided enterprise budgets for cherry tomato production in 2017.
+Cherry tomatoes were grown in a heated greenhouse (Ann Franzenburg), and an unheated high tunnel (Emma Johnson).
+Revenue and expenses, including a breakdown of labor, was …